kawa-kokosowa/formhandler/README.md

 # Get started:

 1. python setup.py install
 2. Launch testhttpd.py.
 This acts as a temporary testing web server.
-It should launch http://127.0.0.1:8080/ for you.
+It should launch http://localhost:8080/ in a new web browser tab.
 3. Open test.py in a file editor to see what's going on!

 Note: you may need to chmod +X the proper cgi scripts.
 I also may need to change file headers to #!/usr/bin/python.
 You need to create the uploads and resources directory for the demo.
 Just make demo directory.